UdayShankar8/S5/README.md

 Target:

-Included BatchNorm in this model.
+Included BatchNorm in this model and included the 3*3 kernel as the last kernel.

 Results:
 Parameters: 6.9k